CoderGeoff/OpenClosedPrincipleCpp/README.md

 # OpenCloseCpp
-An exercise to underline the OCP
+An exercise to underline the Open Closed Principle, using C++ and Visual Studio.
+Based on Visual Studio 2013.

+## Getting started

+1. Clone the repository
+2. Open Visual Studio
+3. Open the solution file, OpenClosed.sln, in the root directory of the repository
+4. Build the project in Debug
+5. Run the tests, Debug/DiceGameTests.exe
+6. Have a look at the code:

 Here you will see the following classes